Basketball moves: Over-the-head

+Pinoy Step is a basketball move when an offensive player picks up their dribble, quickly acts as if shooting a shot while going towards the basketball, then make the actual shot using their last legal step.

 Shots

 Layups

 A layup is a two-point attempt made by leaping from the ground, releasing the ball with one hand up near the basket, and using one hand to tip the ball over the rim and into the basket (lay-in) or banking it off the backboard and into the basket (lay-up).
 The motion and one-handed reach distinguish it from a jump shot.
 The layup is considered the most basic shot in basketball.

 An undefended layup is usually a high-percentage shot.
 The main challenge is getting near the rim and avoiding blocks by taller defenders who usually stand near the basket.
 Common layup strategies are to create space, releasing the ball from different spots or using an alternate hand.
 A player tall enough (or with sufficient leaping ability) to reach over the rim might choose to perform a more spectacular and higher percentage slam dunk (dropping or throwing the ball through the basket from above the rim) instead.

 As the game has evolved through the years, so has the layup.
 Several different versions of the layup are used today.
 Layups can be broadly categorized into two types: the underarm and the overarm.
 The underarm layup involves using most of the wrist and the fingers to 'lay' the ball into the basket or off the board.
 The underarm layup is more commonly known as the finger roll.
 A notable NBA player who uses the underarm finger roll is Dwyane Wade.